Logo BusinessBecause - The business school voice

 Flexibility and accessibility both drive online education in general, and it’s no different for online masters degrees.
 The Tomorrow’s Masters study finds that costs (both tuition fees and living costs) and having to move to a new location are among the biggest factors for putting off masters students.

-An online masters will allow you to choose when and where you are studying, as well as how you complete your studies.
+An online masters will allow you to choose when and where you study, as well as how you complete your studies.
 Crucially, they can be completed alongside a full-time job, rather than instead of it.

 Thunderbird dean Sanjeev Khagram (pictured right) sees this as a key differentiator for their target candidates.